It was a full-blown tantrum. A messy outburst replete with yelling and tears.

 I fought back tears.
 Oh how desperately I needed this reminder!
 When God knit my girls together in my womb, He knew what He was doing.
 He gave those children to me because He knew that I had something to offer those girls that no one else in all of history could offer!

 And then this: “God doesn’t look for people who have it all together.
 He called Noah to build a boat when Noah had never even seen a boat.
 If God calls you, He will make a way for you.”

 Later that afternoon, Jonathan Lewis, editor of Home School Enrichment magazine, spoke about raising world-changers.
 “There are people we can’t reach that our children can reach,” he said.
 “Our children are arrows.
 We don’t launch an arrow into battle before it’s equipped, but once it has been prepared, we launch it.
 And when we shoot it out, it reaches places we can’t reach.
 Our children will go out and bring about God’s purposes in their own time and place.”

-I’ve heard similar wording before—a word given to me many years ago, before I had even met the amazing man who I would one day wed: “You are a bow. … God is taking His time to prepare you.
-Someday, God will bring along the right guy and he will be a bow right next to you.
-And together, you will shoot people into the bulls-eye of the purposes of God for their lives.”
+I’ve heard similar wording before—a word given to me many years ago, before I had even met the amazing man who I would one day wed: “You are a bow. … God is taking His time to prepare you. … Someday, God will bring along that person and he will be a bow right next to you.
+And together, you will help people hit the target for God.”

 I had asked the Lord to speak to me, and there was no doubt that He was speaking, reminding me of my calling—my destiny.
 Life gets messy and I make mistakes.
 Lots of them.
 But walking shoulder to shoulder with my husband and raising our girls?
 I was born for this.